Confederate Soldiers' Home

 In 1924 a scandal arose over mistreatment of the soldiers at the home.
 The oldest veteran of the Civil War, Lorenzo Grace, died there in 1928.
 The last veteran to share the home was Henry Taylor Dowling whose entry was recorded on April 17, 1941.
 The Home housed widows of Confederate veterans beginning in the 1940s before closing in 1963.
-It was razed in 1965.
+It was demolished in late 1963 or early 1964.
 Georgia National Guard and other state offices occupy the site.